 - 53 SQUARE MILES

 - RIVER PORT & COASTLINE

 - CITY CENTRE WITH AN URBAN CORE

 OF 180 HECTARES

-- 2 MAJOR RETAIL SUB-CENTRES IN WASHINGTON & HOUGHTON, COALFIELD
+- 2 MAJOR RETAIL SUB-CENTRES IN WASHINGTON & HOUGHTON

 - MORE THAN 50% GREENFIELD LAND

+POPULATION BY AGE

+Our vision is:

-Our vision for Sunderland is for a connected, international city with opportunities for all.
-Our ambitions are set out in our City Plan, focusing on a dynamic, healthy and vibrant smart city.
-Under these three themes we pledge our commitments, along with a Timeline of Activity to achieve our ambitions.
-Key achievements for 2022/2023 are set out in the following section, based on latest available data.
+"Sunderland will be a connected, international city with opportunities for all".

+Our ambitions, along with a timeline for our planned activity are set out in our City Plan.
+Our performance achievements against our 2023 -2024 aspirations for a dynamic, healthy and vibrant city, place us well to achieve against our future focus for 2024/25 onwards.

+Key achievements for 2023/2024 are set out in the following section, based on latest available data.

+A DYNAMIC SMART CITY

-a lower carbon city with greater digital connectivity for all more local people with better qualifications and skills more businesses, housing and cultural opportunities • more and better housing.
+- a lower carbon city with greater digital connectivity for all more and better jobs more local people with better qualifications and skills a stronger city centre with more businesses, housing and cultural opportunities more and better housing. - £

-790 jobs created through businesses receiving support from the Council's Business Investment Team (2022/2023).
+1,363 jobs created through businesses receiving support from the Council's Business Investment Team (2023/2024).